This is a hard truth to swallow, and yet profits and preserving our planet do not have to be at odds with each other.

 Triple Bottom Line: People, Planet and Profit

 The Economist published an article on The Triple Bottom Line, first presented by John Elkington back in 1994, which proposes that a business's success is not just related to how much profit it makes, but also how it affects the world in which it operates.
-It's the idea that the bottom line is made of three parts.
-Social, Environmental, Financial, or in other words, People, Planet and Profit.
-A company may be making money but is actually at a loss if it's costing the community and environment.
+It is the idea that the bottom line is made up of three parts: Social, Environmental and Financial, or in other words, People, Planet and Profit.
+A company may be making money, but is actually at a loss if it's costing the community and the environment.